 The best thing about the Elegoo kit is the availability of plenty of project walkthroughs online.
 The reading materials are 400 MB in size and range from a packing list to 25 modules for learning and the use of all modules for a variety of projects.
 With fully-colored connection schematics. circuit designs and explanations, you have enough reading material to tinker away.

 There are no missing or non-functioning parts in the Elegoo Uno R3 Most Complete Starter kit, and all the items are packed neatly.
 If you’re an absolute beginner in the world of Arduino, this is one kit that we will surely recommend.
-It even beats the official Arduino starter kit in terms of price, breadth of online information, and even available components and is a top choice of many professional learners.

 2. Keyestudio Mega 2560 Starter Kit

 For the next level of hobbyist that wants to work with Mega boards, Keyestudio Mega 2560 starter kit will absolutely fit the bill.
-Costing less than $90, it comes with a grand total of 32 exciting included projects and covers almost all the components in previous recommendation.
+Costing less than $70, it comes with a grand total of 32 exciting, included projects and covers almost all the components in previous recommendation.
 The build quality is premium grade, and there is simply so much under the hood that it’s impossible to be unimpressed.

 The Keyestudio official site has a comprehensive Wiki tutorial page as well as a comprehensive download resources section for robotics projects.
 It consists of ready-made examples for many robotic cars, so this kit is highly recommended for college students who want to experiment with robotics.